 Getting started with file server monitoring

 Since different IT environments and file servers require different approaches, it is best to choose a solution that adapts to your infrastructure, ensuring configuration is intuitive and fast.
+It is also important to verify which operating systems and configurations are supported by the monitoring solution.

 No matter what file servers you are using – Windows or Linux – thanks to Checkmk's rule-based approach, installation is easy even if you have to monitor a lot of servers.
 With just a few clicks, you can include numerous file servers into the monitoring and monitor them very precisely.